webappio/docs/home/001_intro.md

-# LayerCI Introduction
+# Introduction

-LayerCI merges the power of dedicated staging servers with the convenience of traditional CI pipelines.

-We listen to your source code repository (e.g., GitHub) and create a new staging environment for every single commit.

-### Installation
-Layer is very simple to set up.
-It only takes three steps:

-1. Sign up (with buttons to the top right, if not already signed in.)
+## What is LayerCI?

+LayerCI is a cloud-hosted DevOps platform that creates a new VM for every code change in seconds instead of minutes.

+## What are LayerCI VMs useful for?

+Many DevOps tasks can be solved in seconds if you can create a VM quickly:

+- Staging environments are ready in seconds because the new VM contains a cached database.
+- It's easy to run E2E tests in parallel if you can duplicate the entire test VM.
+- Build and push your container images effortlessly with the same version of Docker you use in production.

+## How is LayerCI different from a traditional cloud provider?

+LayerCI is built as a DevOps platform, and not for hosting production code.

+Our VMs use memory snapshotting to work like Docker containers.
+They're faster and more developer friendly than a traditional VM.

+We can create a VM per-commit because we automatically hibernate them when they're not be used.

+Because the configuration looks like a Dockerfile, you don't need to configure a complicated build process either.

+You simply write a `Layerfile`, similar to a `Dockerfile`, and we'll use memory snapshots to automatically reuse the work done the last time the pipeline ran.

+## What does installation look like?

+We integrate seamlessly with GitHub.
+Getting a "hello world" VM created only takes three steps:

+1. Log in to LayerCI with your GitHub account
-2. Install Layer onto a relevant source code repository (e.g., [GitHub](https://github.com/apps/layerci/installations/new))
+2. Install LayerCI onto a relevant source code repository.
 3. Create a file named 'Layerfile' anywhere in your repository

 Try this file to get started: